happypeter/happypeter.github.com/_posts/2010-1-17-how-to-learn-english.md

 and 1000 exceptions will come with it.
 I tried to learn it, but failed terribly.

-too much concern on grammar makes learning so boring and using English so painful.
+Too much concern on grammar makes learning so boring and using English so painful.
 The middle school exams hold a high priority for grammar, that is why I hated the exams with all my passion.
 But you know what?
 I ended up being a not-so-bad grammar guy